Marked length spectrum rigidity from rigidity on subsets: Introduction

 \section{Introduction}

 Let $S$ be a closed surface of genus at least $2$ and $\gm$ a Riemannian metric on $S$ with negative sectional curvatures.
-The closed geodesics on $(S,\gm)$ are in bijection with the conjugacy classes (which we denote by $\conj$) in the fundamental group $\G = \pi_1(S)$ of $S$.
+The closed oriented geodesics on $(S,\gm)$ are in bijection with the conjugacy classes (which we denote by $\conj$) in the fundamental group $\G = \pi_1(S)$ of $S$.
 Let $ \ell_\gm : \conj \to \R_{> 0} $ be the function that sends a conjugacy class to the length of the corresponding closed geodesic on $(S,\gm)$.
 A well-known and celebrated result proved by Otal \cite{otal} and independently by Croke \cite{croke} states that, if $\gm_\ast$ is another negatively curved Riemannian metric on $S$ and $\ell_\gm[x] = \ell_{\gm_\ast}[x]$ for all $[x] \in \conj$, then $(S,\gm)$ and $(S,\gm_\ast)$ are isometric.
 This result is referred to as \emph{marked length spectrum rigidity}.

-This phenomenon has been extended to more general types of metrics on surfaces, such as translation surfaces \cite{dlr}, flat metrics \cite{BL}, and non-positively curved Riemannian metrics with finitely many singularities \cite{con}.
-The same is true for locally $\CAT(-1)$, piecewise hyperbolic metrics on quotients of Fuchsian buildings \cite{conlaf}.
+This phenomenon has been extended to more general types of metrics on surfaces such as translation surfaces \cite{dlr}, flat metrics \cite{BL}, and non-positively curved Riemannian metrics with finitely many singularities \cite{con}.
+Also, Wu recently proved that a large class of surface amalgams are length spectrum rigid \cite{wu}.
 In higher dimensions, marked length spectrum rigidity holds for closed negatively curved Riemannian metrics when one of the metrics is locally symmetric \cite{ham}.
-A remarkable result of Guillarmou and Lefeuvre \cite{guilef} asserts that for Riemannian manifolds with Anosov geodesic flow and non-positive curvature, the marked length spectrum locally determines the metric.
+A breakthrough result of Guillarmou and Lefeuvre \cite{guilef} asserts that for Riemannian manifolds with Anosov geodesic flow and non-positive curvature, the marked length spectrum locally determines the metric.

+In settings where marked length spectrum rigidity is known or conjectured to hold, there are many other accompanying rigidity questions.
+For example: should we need to assume that two metrics have the same marked length spectrum on \textit{all} conjugacy classes to deduce that they are the same or does is suffice to assume equality on a subset of conjugacy classes?
+If so, which subsets of conjugacy classes determine the full marked length spectrum?

+This problem has been considered by many authors and we now outline some known results in the setting of negatively curved surfaces (i.e. $\G = \pi_1(S)$) from above.